walmartdigital/k8s-101/labs/05-creating-and-managing-deployments/05-creating-and-managing-deployments.md

 vim deployments/frontend.yaml
 ```

+Change the number of replicas from 3 to 5 and apply the changes to your deployment.

 ```
 kubectl apply -f deployments/frontend.yaml
 ```

 ## Exercise: Interact with the Frontend Service

+Get the IP address and port of your service and connect to it.

 ### Hints

 ```
 kubectl get services frontend
+minikube service frontend --url
 ```

 ```